tohuw/qalal/README.md

 **Warning:** This theme is currently in heavy development.
 Usability ranges from "ugly" to "uh-oh".
 In the meantime, it may serve as a useful resource for those building themes or looking to add support for their favorite plugins.

-I created this because I wanted a simple, unencumbered theme not requiring weighty libraries where I didn't view them as necessary[^jquery].
+I created this because I wanted a simple, unencumbered theme not requiring weighty libraries where I didn't view them as necessary.
+JQuery is currently required for a few plugins, and I may use it myself as well, but I don't plan to add much more than that (if anything).
 It will certainly evolve over time, and I have many plans for furthering it.
 For now, here it is, in all its naked un-glory.
 Suggestions and comments are always welcome.
 Feel free to fork and use it under the included license.

 ## Features

 -   **Less opinionated layout.**
     Rather than ascribe to a rigid grid-type system, Qalal uses semantically-focused HTML and relies on proper styling to render the look and feel as you desire, rather than requiring you to fight with esoteric grids and boxes.

 -   **Highly accessible.**
-    Primarily due to the semantic focus in the markup, Qalal is easy for screen readers to understand and features excellent cross-browser support[^browsersupport].
+    Primarily due to the semantic focus in the markup, Qalal is easy for screen readers to understand and features excellent cross-browser support.
+Browser support for IE is intentionally limited to IE 10+.
+Other popular browsers should be fine +/- 2 versions or so.

 -   **Index page displays most recent article instead of list of recent articles.**
     This is more interesting and invites the reader to jump right in to your content.

 -   **Recent articles are an aside in the footer.**
     After enjoying your most recent article, readers are invited to read on with the latest articles you've written.
 It's suggested to display the Archives and Categories in the menu to provide a more complete article list.

 -   **Pre-Processed CSS sources via [CSS-On-Diet](http://www.cofoh.com/css-on-diet)**
     CSS-On-Diet (COD) is a unique CSS pre-processor written in Python.
 It is designed to provide the usual advantages of pre-processed CSS and decrease the general tedium involved with writing CSS.

 -   **Web fonts are included.**
     Rather than relying on e.g. [Google Fonts](http://www.google.com/fonts) for web fonts support, fonts are included via the CSS2-native @font-face directive.
-Currently included are selections from [MavenPro](http://vissol.co.uk/mavenpro/) and [FontAwesome](http://fontawesome.io)[^fontawesomecaveat], both freely licensed fonts (under [SIL](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)).
+Currently included are selections from [MavenPro](http://vissol.co.uk/mavenpro/) and [FontAwesome](http://fontawesome.io) both freely licensed fonts (under [SIL](http://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL)).

+    *Note:* FontAwesome styles are deliberately limited, but of course the standard CSS available in the download package could be re-introduced, or the existing CSS could be expanded to include more glyph styles.

 ## Settings